Juuliuus/juusprime/README.md

 We now construct similar cycles for these primes just as we did for the 7-29 primes.
-It turns out to be a much simpler process and they expect regular behaviors, patterns.
+It turns out to be a much simpler process and they exhibit regular behaviors and patterns.

-So it also turns out that the potPrimes are very amenable to equations that can be used to "look up" their effects at any TNumber.
+It also turns out that the potPrimes are very amenable to equations that can be used to "look up" their effects at any TNumber.
 They are regularly irregular or irregularly regular, can't decide which is better.